Youth Protection Training: Keeping Kids Safe

 New Youth on Youth Training Materials

 Scouting keeps kids safe through a multi-layered process of safeguards.
-A complete list is found on the National BSA Youth Protection website but here are some key elements:
+A complete list is found on the National BSA Youth Protection website linked below, but it can be overwhelming to keep track of it all.
+You can always reach out to us to ask questions, but here is a quick overview of some of the key policies to keep youth safe:

 Two-Deep Leadership Policy – Requires two adults present with youth at all times and prohibits one-on-one situations between adults and youth in person or electronically, within or outside of our program.